itthinx/open-graph-protocol-framework/readme.txt

 - `og:title` : The page's title is used, this provides the title for posts, pages, archives etc.
 - `og:type` : The type will be `article` in general, `website` for the front page and `blog` for the blog homepage.
 - `og:image` : For post types that support featured images, the URL of the featured image is used.
-Additional metadata `og:image:width` and `og:image:height` is added.
+Additional metadata `og:image:width`, `og:image:height`, `og:image:url`, `og:image:secure_url` and `og:image:alt` are added.
 - `og:url` : The URL of the current page.
 - `og:site_name` : The name of the site.
 - `og:description` : Uses the full excerpt if available, otherwise derives it from the content.
 For author and archive pages, the type of page and title is used.
 - `og:locale` : The current locale.
 - `og:locale:alternate` : Indicates additional locales available if [WPML](http://wpml.org/) is installed.

+The content of the `og:image:alt` property is based on the Alt Text of the featured image, the image's Caption in lack thereof, or ultimately the image's Description in lack of the latter.
+If any of those are empty, the property is not rendered.

 ### Filters ###